atlasphp/Atlas.Orm/docs/domain.md

 "It depends."
 What does it depend on?
 How much time you have available, and what kind of suffering you are willing to put up with.

-If you need something quick, fast, and in a hurry, implmenting the domain interface in the persistence layer will do the trick.
+If you need something quick, fast, and in a hurry, implementing the domain interface in the persistence layer will do the trick.
 However, it will come back to bite in you just as quickly, as you begin to realize that you need different domain behaviors in different contexts, all built from the same backing